2007 Liga de Fútbol Profesional Boliviano season: Relegation

 At the end of the year the team with the lowest point average (points / games played) from the past annual season (2006) and the current one (2007) is relegated to its respective regional tournament.
 The team with the 2nd lowest point average faces a playoff against the 2nd placed team in the Copa Simón Bolívar.

 Torneo Apertura

 Twelve clubs play in double round-robin format (home and away), a total of 22 games each.
 A club receives 3 points for a win, 1 point for a tie, and 0 points for a loss.
 The clubs are ranked by points, and tie breakers are, in the following order: goal difference, goals scored, head-to-head results.

 Torneo Clausura

+Top 3 teams qualify for the Final group.
+Winners of each group received a bonus point.